Honors Program

 • Completion of 13 semester credit hours at Benedict College

-• Completion of 10 service-learning hours
+• Completion of 10 hours of service-learning

 By The Numbers